 Ensuring the top and bottom layers are pressed together to seal correctly is important to get that finished look.

 You will want to press the top and bottom pastry together with wet fingers.
+A trick is to not trim the edges until sealed.
+You can see this trick in action on my Instagram.
 From there, once sealed, you can crimp or wave your pastry so it looks cohesive and professionally made.

 This tip is key in getting photo-worthy pie crust.